strategineer/personal-website/source/food/struggle_pizza.html.markdown

   - Follow the frozen pizza's instructions, watch the oven closely as it's cooking in case you need to take it out early or keep it in a little longer due to the extra toppings.
   - Remove from oven when the pizza is cooked through, cut into slices and serve.
 ---
-Turn a frozen pizza that makes you reflect on your crippling depression caused by living in a dystopian present where megacorporations rule and people suffer into a _decent_ frozen pizza.